brunolexander/gmc/README.md

   docker-compose up
   ```

-4. Go to phpmyadmin through http://localhost:8081 and run the query located in main/db/db_gmc.sql
+4. Access phpmyadmin through http://localhost:8081 and execute the query found in main/db/db_gmc.sql.
 <br>
 Done!
-You can access the application through the link http://localhost:8080.
+You can now access the application via the following link: https://localhost:8080.